Atikk/leveleditor/docs/deterministic-telemetry-workflow.md

   - `-DisableHeadless` — opt out of the headless harness and run the full MonoGame window (requires a GPU/display).
   - `-HeadlessFrames`, `-HeadlessJobsPerFrame`, `-HeadlessJobIterations`, `-HeadlessInnerLoopIterations`, `-HeadlessBatchSize` — tune the deterministic workload.
 The script exports these values via `DOTGAME_RUNTIME_HEADLESS_*` variables for the runtime to consume.
 - `-Configuration Release` — run release builds if profiling final numbers.
+- `-RuntimeIdentifier linux-x64` — cross-compile/publish for a specific runtime before running the sweep (use `osx-arm64` on macOS, etc.).
+- `-PlatformServices linux` — select the platform services implementation exposed via `DOTGAME_PLATFORM_IMPLEMENTATION`.
+Values: `windows`, `linux`, `mac` (defaults to `windows`).
 - `-NoBuild` — skip the build if the artifacts are already up to date.

 Each run produces JSON + CSV exports per session beneath the output directory.
+The JSON payload now includes `platform` (OS/architecture/runtime uptime), `memory` (working set, private bytes, managed heap), and a `metadata` map capturing resolved configuration (platform identifier, job system selection, worker count, headless options).
 Environment variables are restored to previous values once the script completes.
+Publish profile details live in `docs/runtime-publishing.md` if you need prebuilt artifacts instead of `dotnet run`.

 The sweep script enables the headless deterministic harness by default (`DOTGAME_RUNTIME_HEADLESS=1`), so no graphics device is required on CI agents.
 Use `-DisableHeadless` when you need to profile the full MonoGame surface locally.